Darrell Taylor has a new position and jersey number as he gets back on field for Seahawks

 Taylor will also continue to be a rush end, and the role the team is prepping him for now is essentially the same one that Bruce Irvin had to begin the 2020 season.
 Irvin played SLB in the base defense then switched to rush end in the nickel.

-When Irvin suffered a season-ending knee injury in week two, Wright moved from the weakside linebacker spot to playing strongside in the base defense with rookie Jordyn Brooks playing the WLB spot in the base.
-In the nickel Wright moved back to WLB.
+When Irvin suffered a season-ending knee injury in Week Two, Wright moved from the weakside linebacker spot to playing strongside in the base defense with rookie Jordyn Brooks playing the WLB spot.
+In the nickel, Wright moved back to WLB.

-But the team now appears to want to hand the fulltime WLB spot to Brooks, which means if Wright came back it would likely be as the strongside backer.
+But the team now appears to want to hand the full-time WLB spot to Brooks, which means if Wright came back, it would likely be as the strongside backer.

 Conversely, if Taylor shows he is healthy and can fill the SLB spot — which in the base defense is on the field roughly 30-40% of the time in a normal game — then there may be no need for Wright.
 Seattle also has third-year veteran Cody Barton, a third-rounder in 2019, who can play SLB.

-One non-pads rookie minicamp practice is not much to go on, and asked for an assessment of how Taylor made it through, Carroll said he had to look at the film noting “it was the first time I had a chance to see him.’’
+One non-pads rookie minicamp practice is not much to go on, and asked for an assessment of how Taylor made it through, Carroll said he had to look at the film, noting, “it was the first time I had a chance to see him.’’

 For Taylor, though, it was a momentous event after sitting out almost all of last season.